Science and technology in Malaysia: Scientific Malaysian network

 Scientific Malaysian network was formed by the local and oversea Malaysian scientists.
 Most of the Malaysian scientists are employed in the public universities or governmental research institutions and partially in the private universities and private R&D department with commercialisation pressure.
 A significant number of Malaysian scientists are established their research career oversea, which some of them stay in the country completed their PhD.
 Local and oversea Malaysian scientists are connected through various research activities via conferences, forums, publications and joint research funding applications.
 Connecting the local and oversea Malaysian scientists are important to unite the country scientific forces to contribute the country development.

 Malaysian scientists abroad

 Malaysian scientist abroad or overseas Malaysian scientist are the common terms for Malaysian scientists residing abroad who are active in the research and development in the scientific community.
 A number of the Malaysian scientists continue their research career after finishing their Ph.D. overseas, particularly in the US, UK, European Union, China, Ireland, Australia, New Zealand, Canada, Singapore, and Hong Kong.
 Malaysian scientists abroad have strong connection with home country and inherit the linguistic strength in the multicultural community with Malays, Chinese and India.

 Science policies in Malaysia

 The Malaysian government establishes science policies to push forward the science and technology development in the country under the Ministry of Science, Technology and Innovation.
-The government helps actively connect the local and overseas scientists to push forward the Transformasi Nasional 2050 (TN50).
+The government helps actively connect the local and overseas scientists to push forward the Transformasi Nasional 2050 (TN50), but this initiative of national development was abandoned in 2018 with some aspirations maintained by the Pakatan Harapan (PH)'s Malaysia Baharu government after the 2018 Malaysian general election.